hyperloop-rails/powerstation/README.md

 Details of these are explained in [our documentation](https://hyperloop-rails.github.io/powerstation/docs/features/).

 See our [main website](https://hyperloop-rails.github.io) for more details.
+Feel free to submit issues and pull requests!